tos-kamiya/dvg/docs/indexing.md

-## Indexing (experimental)
+## Indexing

-**This feature is experimental and the search results may be worse than the normal search (especially for document files with small similarity values).**
+**Indexing is not guaranteed to always improve search speed.
+Please check on a case-by-case basis.**

 If you are repeatedly searching for the same document file, consider indexing the document files.